-2) On Anger: The Buddha taught: "Bandits who steal merits are of no comparison to hatred and anger.
+On Anger, the Buddha taught: "Bandits who steal merits are of no comparison to hatred and anger.
 Because when hatred and anger arise, inevitable innumerable karma will be created.
 Immediately thereafter, hundreds and thousands of obstructions will appear, masking the proper teachings of enlightenment, burying and dimming the Buddha Nature.
-Therefore, a thought of hatred and anger had just barely risen, ten thousands of karmic doors will open immediately.
+Therefore, a thought of hatred and anger had just barely risen, ten of thousands of karmic doors will open immediately.
 It is to say with just one thought of hatred, one must endure all such obstructions and obstacles."
-In the Dharmapada Sutra, the Buddha taught: "Like the earth, Arhats who are balanced and well-disciplined, resent not.
+In the Dharmapada Sutra, Chapter VII, Chapter on the Worthy, the Buddha taught: Like the earth, Arhats who are balanced and well-disciplined, resent not.
 He is like a pool without mud; no new births are in store for him (95).
-Misers cannot go to the heaven, fools cannot indeed praise charity.
+In Chapter XIII, Chapter on the World, the Buddha taught: Misers cannot go to the heaven, fools cannot indeed praise charity.
 A wise man rejoices in alsmgiving and thus becomes happy thereafter (177).
-There is no fire like lust; no evil like hatred.
+In Chapter XV, Chapter on Happiness, the Buddha taught: There is no fire like lust; no evil like hatred.
 There is no ill like the body; no bliss higher than Nirvana (202).
-One should give up anger; one should abandon pride.
+In Chapter XVII, Chapter on Anger, the Buddha taught: One should give up anger; one should abandon pride.
 One should overcome all fetters.
-No suffering befall him who calls nothing his own (Dharmapada 221).
+No suffering befalls him who calls nothing his own (Dharmapada 221).
 He who controls his anger which arises as a rolling chariot.
 He is a true charioteer.
 Other people are only holding the rein (Dharmapada 222).
 Conquer anger by love; conquer evil by good; conquer stingy by giving; conquer the liar by truth (Dharmapada 223).
 One should speak the truth.
 One should not be angry.
 One should give when asked to.
 These are three good deeds that help carry men the realm of heaven (224).
 One should guard against the bodily anger, or physical action, and should control the body.
 One should give up evil conduct of the body.
 One should be of good bodily conduct (Dharmapada 231).
 One should guard against the anger of the tongue; one should control the tongue.
 One should give up evil conduct in speech.
 One should be of good conduct in speech (Dharmapada 232).
 One should guard against the anger of the mind; one should control the mind.
 One should give up evil conduct of the mind.
 One should practice virtue with the mind (Dharmapada 233).
-Only he who eradicates hatred, is indeed called good-natured (263).
-He who cuts off five: lust, hatred, ignorance, egoism, doubt; renounces five: attachment to form, to formless, to conceit, to restlessness, and ignorance; cultivates five more: faith, effort, watchfulness, concentration, wisdom.
+In Chapter XIX, Chapter on the Righteous, the Buddha taught: Only he who eradicates hatred, is indeed called goodnatured (263).
+In Chapter XXV, Chapter on the Bhikshu, the Buddha taught: He who cuts off five: lust, hatred, ignorance, egoism, doubt; renounces five: attachment to form, to formless, to conceit, to restlessness, and ignorance; cultivates five more: faith, effort, watchfulness, concentration, wisdom.
 A monk who escapes from the five fetters: lust, hate, delusion, pride, false views; is called one who has crossed the flood (370)."